bubble2k16/emus3ds/readme-picodrive.md

 The screen rendering is done completely using the original PicoDrive's ARM processor-optimized renderer.

-This version currently does not support CD or 32X games yet.
+You can play Master System and Mega Drive games, but not support CD or 32X games yet.
 Support will be added later.
+Meanwhile the Retroarch versions will serve you will. :)

 The default maps for the controls are:
 1. 3DS' Y Button -> MD's A Button,